Singularities on Fano fibrations and beyond: Introduction

 A more general version of the theorem in the context of generalised pairs holds.
 In fact, the next theorem is proved first and \ref{t-mc-pro-conj} is derived as an immediate corollary.
-The use of generalised pairs is crucial for the proof of \ref{t-mc-pro-conj}.
+The use of generalised pairs is crucial for the proof of the next result, hence also crucial for the proof of \ref{t-mc-pro-conj}.

 \begin{thm} Let $d\in \mathbb{N}$ and let $\epsilon \in \mathbb{R}^{>0}$.
 Consider projective varieties $X$ such that \begin{itemize} \item $(X,B+M)$ is generalised $\epsilon$-lc of dimension $d$ for some $B,M$, \item $K_X+B+M\sim_\R 0$, and \item $X$ is rationally connected. \end{itemize} Then the set of such $X$ forms a bounded family up to isomorphism in codimension one. \end{thm}